 Emphasis is placed on providing trainees with opportunities for active involvement and participation in research at levels of field work, data collection, analysis, and publication.
-It is our goal to maintain a range of such opportunities in CVD epidemiology to make the Department's research practicum requirement an integral part of this program.
+It is the goal of the faculty in this program area to maintain a range of such opportunities open to trainees at different levels of competency and career development to make the Department's research practicum requirement an integral part of this program.